SamDonohoo/Elimia-Population-Genomics/README.md

 Scripts and command line from study on spring-associated pleurocerid snails in Alabama.

+Raw data and files can be found at INSERTLINKHERE

 ### Scripts and Command Line used During Data Analyis

 The following are sample scripts used for a single dataset: